The River and the Song

-From the source to its destination in the ocean, the life force of water runs within it throughout, present in every molecule.
-The water makes the river.
-So does it make the ocean.
+From its source to its meeting with the ocean, the same life force runs through it—present in every drop.
+It is the water that makes the river, and it is the same water that becomes the ocean.

 Comments